boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 You could have bought two new deep soaking bathtubs for what you’re paying annually.
 And the worst part?

-The vendor didn’t upsell you: you upsold yourself.
+The vendor didn’t upsell you.
+You upsold yourself.
 Every add-on looked like “best practice,” so you clicked them all.

 Now you’re paying nearly a hundred bucks a month for something that used to be free *and* calling it progress.